 For example, design an app with an app builder like AppInstitute, make it live and start promoting it to your networks.
 An app can be a great conversation starter with your audience.
 You could send out a note to your email subscribers asking them what features they’d love to see on your app, and how you can make it work best for them.

-Really make sure you genuinely engage your audience.
+Really make sure you genuinely engage your audience using a reliable Customer Feedback Software.
 There are few things better at promoting your business than taking on board customer feedback and then implementing it.

 You don’t have to implement every suggestion people make, you just need to show you’re truly considering how to create a great mobile experience for your audience.
 This won’t just deepen your relationship with your audience, it will make your brand better.